Bucks vs. Heat: Betting Trends, Record ATS, Home/Road Splits

 Additional Bucks Insights & Trends

-- The Bucks are 3-7 against the spread and 6-4 overall in their past 10 contests.
+- The Bucks have gone 5-5 over their past 10 games, with a 3-7 record against the spread in that span.

-- The Bucks have gone over the total in eight of their past 10 games.
+- Eight of Bucks' past 10 outings have gone over the total.

-- Against the spread, Milwaukee has fared better when playing at home, covering 23 times in 41 home games, and 21 times in 41 road games.

-- Milwaukee has a 37-18 record against the spread and a 47-8 record overall when putting up more than 109.8 points.
+- Milwaukee has a 37-18 record against the spread and a 47-8 record overall when scoring more than 109.8 points.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.